 If we look at the research on appetite, such as this 2014 study on meal frequency, it shows that the more meals we eat per day, the more likely people are to accidentally gain weight.
 More meals, more weight gained.
 This, along with all of the other research into intermittent fasting, shows that it helps people lose weight.
 When it comes to gaining weight, though, all intermittent fasting will do is make it more difficult.

 That raises the question, then: why is the most popular type of intermittent fasting called LeanGains?
 Why is gains is in the title of the most popular weight-loss diet?
 I suspect it’s because intermittent fasting is a weight loss diet that’s being marketed towards guys who want to be lean and muscular.
 However, make no mistake: it’s still a weight loss diet.
-If you want to learn more about intermittent fasting, here’s our full article breaking down the research on intermittent fasting and bulking.

 But aren’t these restrictive diets healthier?
 Yes, many popular diets are good for improving people’s health.
 There’s an important caveat to that, though: these diets are good for your health in the same way that losing weight is good for your health.
 Most people are overweight, so for most people, losing weight is healthy.
 However, for those of us who are underweight, that stops being the case.
 Our circumstances call for something different.